hongthanh909/fcj-workshop-template-main/content/5-Workshop/5.06-configure-api-lambda/_index.md

 #### Overview

-Sau khi deploy infrastructure, bạn cần cấu hình API Gateway routes và Lambda functions để xử lý business logic.
+After deploying infrastructure, you need to configure API Gateway routes and Lambda functions to handle business logic.

 #### API Architecture